Page cover

 • Admin privileges in Snowflake

 • Owners of a user, or users with the SECURITYADMIN role or higher in Snowflake to be able to alter a user (if connecting via key-pair) .
-For more information, see and .
+For more information, see Overview of Access Control and GRANT OWNERSHIP.

 • Admin permissions in Drivetrain.